aih/RulesEditing/Rules2012-prev.md

 (b) The draft minutes of these committees shall be made available as
     promptly as practicable, with the final minutes available upon approval of each respective committee, to all members of the Republican National Committee.
-Any of these committees shall meet and act by telephone conference upon twenty-four (24) hours notice.
+Any of these committees may meet and act by telephone conference upon twenty-four (24) hours notice.

 (c) The chairman of the Republican National Committee, with the approval
-    of the Republican National Committee, shall appoint such other committees and assistants as he or she shall deem necessary.
+    of the Republican National Committee, may appoint such other committees and assistants as he or she may deem necessary.
 Whenever such committees are appointed, they shall consist of a chairman and an equal number of men and women.

 (d) Whenever a committee is appointed pursuant to Rule No. 10(c), the
     committee shall consist of a chairman, who shall be a member of the